“Our people have always been our best asset.”

 Incorporating green, sustainable design that is both environmentally friendly and operationally cost-effective remains a competitive advantage for the firm.
 We now employ more than 15 LEED-Accredited professionals across all disciplines.
 GEC’s environmentally-friendly design solutions protect and enhance the environment, conserve energy and natural resources, and preserve historic, scenic and aesthetic project settings.

-As would be expected of a firm 47 years old, GEC’s ownership has transitioned over time.
+As would be expected of a firm 47 years old, GEC’s leadership has transitioned over time.
+Mr. Moore, who was an active leader in the local construction industry and served as Co-Chairman of the Chicago United Contractors Division, retired from Globetrotters in 2004 but continued providing valuable counsel to the firm in the ensuing years as President Emeritus and Director.
+He passed away at the age of 95 in 2019.
 Mr. Shah, Chairman of the Board, appointed Ajay Shah, previously the firm’s General Counsel and Chief Operating Officer, as CEO.

 Today, as a second-generation family-owned and led business, our leadership team is planning for the next 50 years in Globetrotters Engineering’s story.
 In a rapidly changing world, we can rely on the values with which Niranjan Shah and his partners built GEC to guide the firm into the future: